c. Terms and rights attached to Equity Shares

 d.
 Dividend

 g.
-As per records of the company, including its register of shareholders/members and other declarations received from shareholders regarding beneficial interest, the above shareholding represents both legal and beneficial ownerships of shares.
+As per records of the company, including its register of shareholders/members and other declarations received from shareholders regarding beneficial interest, the above shareholding represents both legal and beneficial ownership of shares.

 h.
-During last 5 years immediately preceding the balance sheet date, no Equity Shares or Preference Shares has been issued pursuant to any contract without payment being received in cash.
-Further the company has neither allotted any share by way of bonus shares, nor it had bought back any Equity or Preference Share during aforesaid period of 5years.
+During last 5 years immediately preceding the balance sheet date, however 400000/-Equity Shares have been issued during the F.Y.
+2024-25 further no Preference Shares has been issued pursuant to any contract without payment being received in cash.
+Further the company has neither allotted any share by way of bonus shares, nor it had bought back any Equity or Preference Share during aforesaid period of 5 years.

 I. Financial instruments by category